auctus-team/pycapacity/paper/paper.md

 Force sum |  VEA | $Ax=b,~~ b_{min} \leq b \leq b_{max}$ | ~15ms
 Reachable space |  ICHM | $x=By,~~  y \in P_{y}$ | ~50ms

-The average execution time was calculated using 7 dof Franka Emika panda robot, the model was used with `pinocchio` software.
+The average execution time is calculated using 7 dof Franka Emika panda robot, the model was used with `pinocchio` software.
+All the experiments are run on a computer equipped with 1.90GHz Intel i7-8650U processor.

 In case of human musculoskeletal models the methods used are given in the table below.